MuffinManKen/AutoBar/Readme.txt

  - Updated Ace3-GUI
  - Bars should no longer flash while in a vehicle
  - Custom Macro buttons should now have a meaningful icon
+ - Hunters:
- - Hunters: Removed Exotic Munitions/Ammo button
+ 		- Removed Exotic Munitions/Ammo button
+ 		- Feed Pet button works (been broken for a while)

 v6.2.0.03:
  - Data updates